arbor-sim/arbor/doc/python/decor.rst

         :type d: :py:class:`threshold_detector`
         :param str label: the label of the group of detectors on the locset.

+    .. method:: discretization(policy)

+        Set the cv_policy used to discretise the cell into control volumes for simulation.

+        :param policy: The cv_policy.
+        :type policy: :py:class:`cv_policy`

+    .. method:: discretization(policy)
+        :noindex:

+        Set the cv_policy used to discretise the cell into control volumes for simulation.

+        :param str policy: :ref:`string representation <morph-cv-sexpr>` of a cv_policy.

     .. method:: paintings()

         Returns a list of tuples ``(region, painted_object)`` for inspection.